theupdateframework/python-tuf/tuf/README.md

 ```

 #### Consistent Snapshots ####
+There are cases where metadata and target files will be in an inconsistent state
+due to

 A repository may optionally support multiple versions of `snapshot.json` simultaneously, where
 a client with version 1 of `snapshot.json` can download `target_file.zip` and another client with
 version 2 of `snapshot.json` can also download a different `target_file.zip` (same file